 “And our little life/Is rounded with a sleep.”
 Shakespeare’s The Tempest

 The Bard’s wonderful reference to life and death, rest and completion went through my head reading Barbara Pym’s Excellent Women.
-Though Pym’s novel is no memento mori, it is about the smallness of its characters’ lives, the “excellent women” of the margins, the spinsters who decorate the church altar, run the jumble sale, brew and serve the tea, and butter the crumpets.
+Though Pym’s novel is no memento mori, it is about the smallness of its characters’ lives, the “excellent women” of the margins, the spinsters who decorate the church altar, run the jumble sale, brew and serve the tea, butter the crumpets.
 They are the world’s unmarried, unloved, plain-Janes.
-Now I’m of the opinion that the spinster’s life should be lived with élan and that is definitely lacking in Pym’s spinsters, “excellent women” though they be.
+Now I’m of the opinion the spinster’s life should be lived with élan and that is definitely lacking in Pym’s spinsters, “excellent women” though they be.
 There is nothing celebratory in the excellent women’s lives she depicts; though, at times, to give credit where it’s due, her women are acerbic, subtly angry, and embracing of their singlehood.
 The narrator’s voice, Mildred Lathbury’s, the main excellent woman, was too self-deprecating to satisfy this feral spinster.
-There were some wonderful moments when Mildred kicks against the pricks (pun intended) that were worth the mild annoyance with which I read much of Pym’s novel.
+There were some wonderful moments when Mildred kicks against the pricks (pun intended) worth the mild annoyance with which I read much of Pym’s novel.

-We are introduced to Mildred when her life’s calm sea is about to ripple.
+We are introduced to Mildred when her life’s calm sea is set to ripple.
 Pym is not a writer of waves, but of ripples of change and disturbance in what are lives not of quiet desperation, just quiet.
 Mildred has new neighbours and, as she shares a bathroom with them, she takes an interest in who they are and what they’re like.
 The Napiers are an incompatible, superficial pair and they bring discord into Mildred’s life, with their rocky marriage (the husband’s nickname is Rocky, as a matter of fact).
-Rocky’s a womanizer and yet whines that Helena doesn’t keep house well.
+Rocky’s a womanizer and yet whines Helena doesn’t keep house well.
 Helena, an anthropologist engrossed in her work and in love with Everard Bone, her colleague, is surly and abrupt.
 I didn’t like any of them.
 But Mildred did make a good initial impression for having reacted as I would at the sight of new neighbours: “But now that she had materialised I felt, perversely, that I did not want to see her, so I hurried into my own rooms and began tidying out my kitchen.”
 As an inveterate tidy-er and avoider of persons, I could get behind this heroine.
 I’m also a great believer in the indulgence of perverse dislike.

 I may have had vestigial HEA-desire when I started Excellent Women.
 But an early sentence told me exactly what I was getting, as Mildred warns: “Let me hasten to add that I am not at all like Jane Eyre, who must have given hope to so many plain women who tell their stories in the first person, nor have I ever thought of myself as being like her.”
 Pym draws her great narrative line in the sand: her first person narrator is Jane-reversed, an anti-Jane.
 But in reversing, Pym still aligns herself in that tradition.
 There may be no “Reader, I married him” ending, but Mildred, like Jane, grapples with the moral choices put before her.
 No mad woman in the attic figures and Mildred’s plainness isn’t vindicated, her voice remains self-denigrating, but it is, like Jane’s, a voice of integrity, a voice that stays true to her small self.
 Pym is clear about her world, characters, and concerns: “I told myself that, after all, life was like that for most of us — the small unpleasantness rather than the great renunciations and dramatic love-affairs of history or fiction.”
 I can’t help but feel that the latter is a tiny, fatal stab at romance.
 But I cannot hold an author to account for what she so explicitly and elegantly intends.